imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

     - `wrapperCode`: Code for context wrapper components
     - `history`: An array of AST snapshots for undo/redo functionality
     - `historyIndex`: Current position in the history stack
-  - Key methods: `setRenderOutput` (initializes both ASTs after rendering), `updateNodeStyle` (applies style changes), `applyAstChangesToCode` (surgical code updates), `undo`/`redo` (history management), plus multi-component management methods like `addComponent`, `setActiveComponent`, `deleteComponent`, etc.
+  - Key methods: `setRenderOutput` (initializes both ASTs after rendering), `updateNodeStyle` (applies style changes with proper immutable updates within set() callback), `applyAstChangesToCode` (surgical code updates), `undo`/`redo` (history management), plus multi-component management methods like `addComponent`, `setActiveComponent`, `deleteComponent`, etc.

 #### `lib/`

 - `renderer.ts`: Contains the crucial `renderCodeToAst` function.
 This orchestrates the initial code processing pipeline by transpiling the user's code and calling the parser to generate the two distinct visual ASTs (`componentAst` and `componentPreviewAst`).
+Implements Smart Selection by pruning child components from the preview AST to enforce component boundaries, and handles local component imports with dynamic resolution.
 - `componentParser.ts`: Handles the serialization from React Elements into our custom `SerializableElement` AST format (`serializeComponent`), and the deserialization from our AST back into renderable React Elements (`renderFromAst`).
+Includes robust handling of all React children types using `React.Children.toArray()` and wraps custom components in selectable spans with `display: 'contents'` for proper selection behavior.
 - `styleUpdater.ts`: (Critical Architectural File) Implements the "Apply Changes" logic.
 It takes the user's original source code and the `componentPreviewAst`, parses the code into a temporary Babel AST, and surgically modifies only the style attributes of the corresponding nodes.
 This non-destructive approach is the key to preserving all component logic like onClick handlers and state.
 - `codeUpdater.ts`: Alternative implementation of style updating using surgical string replacement approach (currently unused).
 - `astToCode.ts`: Utility for converting `SerializableElement` AST nodes back into formatted JSX code strings.
 Includes Prettier integration for clean code generation.
 Used for code generation workflows.